metalbear-co/metalbear.co/content/en/blog/kubecon-2024-takeaways-what-we-learned-without-getting-our-heads-spun/index.md

 contributors: ["Aviram Hassan", "Tal Zwick"]
 ---

-March marked a huge milestone for us as we attended our first KubeCon!
-This was KubeCon Europe, which took place in Paris, a city of lights and cloud orchestration.
+Last month marked a huge milestone for us as we attended our first KubeCon!
+This was KubeCon Europe, which took place in Paris, city of lights and cloud orchestration.
 Below is a summary of our collective impressions and insights.

 ## Co-Located Events and Surprising Highlights